daniache/TEST/README.md

 How to invoke the application

   1. Set up the database:
-      - Create the database schema using the provided SQL scripts (groupA14.sql).
+      - Create the database schema using the SQL scripts in the folder.
       - Use an SQL client such as Oracle SQL Developer to run the scripts.
       - Populate the database with sample data using INSERT statements.